CodeYourFuture/syllabus-archive/react/props.md

 Components are usually built to be re-usable.
 Sometimes you need to customise them, and you can do so via props.
 Props act just like normal HTML tags, like `<input value="hello" />` where value is a prop.
+They can be thought of as the configuration of a component.

+Props are read only.
+Whether you declare a component as a function or a class, it must never modify its own props.

 To use a prop inside a functional component, they are passed in as the first arguments: